A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators

 \end{lemma} \begin{proof} We let $n \in \mathbb{Z}$ and $g = n \Omega$.
 From \eqref{eq:perk3} and \eqref{eq:ufour} that

 It follows from \eqref{eq:four3} and \eqref{eq:four4} that $a_m$ satisfies the functional relation

 Setting

-yields the result. \end{proof} Lemma \ref{lemma:afun} shows that we can obtain the function $\alpha$ defined in $\R$ by ``unfolding'' the Fourier coefficients $a_m(k)$ defined in $\Ibz$ for $m\in\mathbb{Z}$ such that $a_m(k)$ takes up the interval $[-\Omega/2 +m\Omega, \Omega/2 +m\Omega)$.
+yields the result. \end{proof} Lemma \ref{lemma:afun} shows that we can obtain the function $\alpha$ defined on $\R$ by ``unfolding'' the Fourier coefficients $a_m(k)$ defined on $\Ibz$ for $m\in\mathbb{Z}$ such that $a_m(k)$ takes up the interval $[-\Omega/2 +m\Omega, \Omega/2 +m\Omega)$.
 We summarize this fact in the following lemma, together with Lemma \ref{lemma:aman} and the decay condition (\ref{eq:decay}) in terms of $\alpha$.

 \begin{lemma} Suppose that $u(\cdot,k) \in C^1(\Iuc;\C)$ is periodic and $\partial_x u(\cdot,k)$ is of bounded variation for $k\in\Ibz$.
 The Fourier series \eqref{eq:ufour} can be expressed as